Lynch family ‘devastated and in shock’ after bodies recovered from sunken yacht

 The pair, alongside Morgan Stanley International bank chairman Jonathan Bloomer, his wife Judy Bloomer, Clifford Chance lawyer Chris Morvillo and his wife Neda Morvillo were lost when the yacht sank at around 5am local time on Monday.

-In a statement, Mike and Hannah’s family said: “The Lynch family is devastated, in shock and is being comforted and supported by family and friends.
+In a statement, the family of Mr Lynch and Hannah said: “The Lynch family is devastated, in shock and is being comforted and supported by family and friends.

 “Their thoughts are with everyone affected by the tragedy.
 They would like to sincerely thank the Italian coastguard, emergency services and all those who helped in the rescue.